scachemaille/homeassistant-meteoswiss/README.md

 ## Configuration

+- First make sure that your Home Assistant's basic setup (latitude, longitude) is correct.
+This information is used to set up the weather station.

-- Got to home assistant configuration :
+- Got to home assistant configuration:

 ![enter image description here](https://github.com/websylv/homeassistant-meteoswiss-img/raw/master/mRemoteNG_br58RnFLHN.png)